Also known as monstera karstenianum, monstera sp. peru.

 The leaves of the Monstera Sp.
 Peru are somewhat wider, and look rounder, and differ from the leaves of Monstera Pinnatipartita that are more elongated.

 Monsteras are plants that are not especially difficult for beginners.
 Make sure your monstera doesn't get more than 30min of direct sunlight, water it often and use well-draining soil so it doesn't become too dense after a few waterings.

 Boost the Monstera Peru growth by using a totem pole or letting it climb to a surface so it can get bigger and healthier like it does in nature.
 Keep it away from pets and children because it is highly toxic if ingested.

 Buy Monstera Peru from trusty shops

 Buy Monstera Peru from our affiliate shops or stores that we decided to work with because people recommended them.

 Monstera Peru care

-Monstera Peru survives in low light conditions but it doesn't grow much.
-Remember that low-light doesn't mean without light.
+Monstera Peru survives in low light conditions but it doesn't grow much, but remember that low-light doesn't mean without light.
 You can also make your monstera grow fast by providing a growing light for plants.

 On the other hand, if you planted your monstera in a plastic pot, you will have to water it less because the substrate remains more humid.
 When using a plastic pot, there is a greater danger of overwatering your plant and therefore killing it.

-A recommended place to put your monsteras is the bathroom, because it is a place that tends to be humid most of the day.
+One of the best spots for your monstera are bathrooms because it is a place that tends to be humid most of the day.